sclaussen/health/README.md

-  Kaeberlein @ Univ of Washington, Steve Horvath @ UCLA, et al) I now believe there are mechanisms that can attack the process of aging and as a result reverse aging on parts of the body resulting in extending both health and life span (eg sirtuins, rapamycin, mTOR, metformin, et al).
+  Kaeberlein @ Univ of Washington, Steve Horvath @ UCLA, et al) I now believe there are mechanisms that can attack the process of aging and as a result reverse aging on parts of the body resulting in extending both health and life span.
 This is an extremely hot and very active field of research.

-- **Insulin**: One of the most important things I've learned is that insulin resistance is the foundational element of most of the chronic diseases (eg heart disease, cancer, stroke, Alzheimers, and type 2 diabetes).
+- **Insulin**: One of the most important things I've learned is that insulin resistance is a key ingredient of most of the chronic diseases (eg heart disease, cancer, stroke, Alzheimers, and type 2 diabetes).
 The design center of my daily tactical nutrition and health focus is insulin management.

 - **Nutrition vs Exercise**: I now believe both what you eat and when you eat are far more important components of health than exercise